UAE: New list of fines, violations that can get your car impounded in Ras Al Khaimah

 Published: Wed 6 Mar 2024, 2:56 PM

-If you have ever seen a camera flash while driving on a major road, you know the feeling of a heart sinking all too well.
-More often than not, the fear of one's vehicle being impounded is far greater than the thought of having to pay a hefty fine.

-So, if you're looking to educate yourself on what the laws are when it comes to a vehicle being impounded, then you're in luck.
-Ras Al Khaimah Police announced new rules pertaining to vehicle impoundment on March 6, 2024.
+Ras Al Khaimah Police announced new rules pertaining to vehicle impoundment on March 6, 2024, in a bid to inform motorists of the changes in the regulations.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.